abusedmedia/Presenta-WWW/content/blog/it-s---days.md

 cover: https://cache.presenta.workers.dev/zGywhb2oJn:SfjEYhkuX?&term=tech&title=It's+...+days&subtitle=Template
 ---

->  We stand for Ukraine.
+>  We are on Ukraine's side.

 We've created a dynamic banner with **PRESENTA Platform** that shows the number of days since the beginning of the war.